dbcraig/LmRaC/README.md

 > **What's Enough?** Do not feel you must populate an index with hundreds of articles.
 Often, answers require only a few articles.
 Since searches return results sorted by relevance, it is often sufficient to only download 5 of the best citations to answer most common questions.
 For pathways start with 2 or 3 secondary citations for each of the primary sources.
 This saves time, money and minimizes rate limits.
 Build indexes incrementally over time.

 > **Pathway References:** When asking a question about pathways in particular, explicitly mention the pathway.
 For example, "How is smoking related to the KEGG NSCLC pathway?" is more likely to reference both the pathway for NSCLC (KEGG [hsa0522](https://www.genome.jp/pathway/hsa05223)) and the disease (MeSH [D002289](https://meshb.nlm.nih.gov/record/ui?ui=D002289)).

+> **Narrowing Context:** Since LmRaC also generates a compound query based on the whole question, make sure to include other context cues (i.e., not just genes and disease) that will help capture journal articles relevant to your particular experiment.

 > **How Detailed?** More detailed answers aren't always better.
 Since the requested complexity (i.e., detail) determines the number of sub-questions generated, detail should be correlated with the complexity of the question, otherwise LmRaC will likely generate significantly redundant answers.
 Ask for more detail when there are expected implicit questions in the original question.
 Or, simply make those implicit questions explicit in your question.